ItayMizrachi/L35/README.md

-this project is using react + VITE in order to start it use the command `npm install` and use the command `npm run dev` in order to run the server at localhost
+this project is using react + VITE

+in order to start it

+use the command `npm install` for the node_modules use the command `npm run dev` in order to run the server at localhost

 use only jsx files for components if u want to create new components